Shape-dependence of electrophoretic mobility: an AI-assisted derivation: Results

 \subsubsection{Full $\kap a$ comparison}

 To validate the perturbation theory beyond the H\"{u}ckel limit, we compare the predicted parallel mobility with the exact spheroid solutions of \citet{yoon1989} for two aspect ratios: $c/a = 0.8$ (near-spherical) and $c/a = 0.6$ (moderate deformation).
 The four cases span both prolate and oblate geometries with $\eps c_2$ ranging from $-4/15$ to $+4/9$.
 Figure~\ref{fig:yk} presents each case in a separate panel, with the spheroid silhouette inset.
-The \cite{yoon1989} solutions are digitised from their figure~4.
+The \cite{yoon1989} solutions used for comparison are a digitised data set, read from their figure~4.

-For $c/a = 0.8$ ($\eps c_2 = +1/6$ prolate, $-2/15$ oblate), the perturbation theory agrees with the exact solutions to within $1$--$2\%$ across the entire range of $\kap c$.
+For $c/a = 0.8$ ($\eps c_2 = +1/6$ prolate, $-2/15$ oblate), the perturbation theory agrees closely with the exact solutions across the entire range of $\kap c$.
 The prolate mobility increases monotonically from the H\"{u}ckel value $C_\parallel(0) = 0.687$ towards the Smoluchowski limit $C_\parallel = 1$, while the oblate mobility starts below the sphere value ($C_\parallel(0) = 0.647$), exhibits a subtle minimum near $\kap c \sim 0.3$ (consistent with the non-monotonic behaviour noted by \citealt{yoon1989}), and then rises to unity.
 The minimum arises because an oblate particle with the field along its short axis has both higher drag and a modified electrostatic driving force that initially compounds the drag penalty before the thin-double-layer enhancement takes over.
+This is the same physics as the overshoot of $\sigma_2$ in figure~\ref{fig:sigma2}, viewed through the sign of the deformation.
+For an oblate particle $\eps c_2 < 0$, so the positive shape correction $\sigma_2(\kap a)$ enters $C_\parallel = f_H(\kap a)[1 + \eps c_2 \sigma_2(\kap a)]$ as a \emph{reduction} of the mobility, and this reduction is deepest near $\kap a \approx 0.5$ where $\sigma_2$ peaks.
+At that point $f_H$ is still well below its Smoluchowski value, so the deepening offset wins and $C_\parallel$ dips below its starting value; as $\kap a$ grows, $\sigma_2 \to 0$ and the rising $f_H$ pulls $C_\parallel$ back up towards unity.
+The shallow minimum is thus the product of a rising $f_H$ and a non-monotonic correction factor, both of which are encoded in figure~\ref{fig:sigma2}.